God makes Heroes in Caves and Valleys

 I spent a long time resenting the obscure seasons of my life.

 I wanted out.
 I tried every strategy to accelerate through it.
 I pushed, I networked, I strategized.
-I thought if I could just engineer the right circumstances, I could skip the trudge and get to the destination.
+I thought if I could just engineer the right circumstances, I could skip the wilderness and get to the destination.

 But you can’t hack your way through the wilderness.
 The wilderness isn’t a problem to solve.
 It’s a process to endure.

-The obscurity you’re trying to escape is often the exact laboratory designed to build the strength you’ve been praying for.
+The obscurity you’re trying to escape is often the exact place designed to build the strength you’ve been praying for.
 The hidden season is where God does His most careful work, away from the spotlight, where there’s no audience to perform for and no one to impress.

 It’s where He teaches you to find your identity in Him rather than in your accomplishments.
 It’s where He roots out the things that would destroy you if you carried them into the spotlight.
 It’s where He builds the character that can sustain the calling.